(For background, see my February 3 article for Foreign Policy, “Federalism and Libya’s Oil“.)

 One NOC official told Reuters that the 250,000 barrel tanker is owned by a Saudi company, presumably a privately-owned one.
 If so, Zeidan can call on Riyadh to intervene, withdrawing whatever insurance the ship has or preventing any payment for Suez tolls.

 3) Contact European allies and the U.S. to intercept the vessel if all else fails and direct it to a friendly port, perhaps in Europe.
 Libya’s navy is simply not equipped to pursue this North Korean tanker.
 If it escapes the Gulf of Sidra, a more sophisticated force will have to intervene.
 For all of Zeidan’s failures, he is well-respected by his international peers; he just met with foreign ministers from the EU, U.S. and Gulf Arab states in Rome on March 6 for the Friends of Libya conference.
 All have proclaimed their willingness to help however they can.
-The U.S. ambassador to Libya, Safira Deborah, has repeatedly warned separatist groups not to sell oil outside of official channels.
+The U.S. ambassador to Libya, Deborah Jones, has repeatedly warned separatist groups not to sell oil outside of official channels.
 She had this to say on Twitter when news of Jadran’s heist broke today: